-The approach considers higher score for locations further from the grid.
-However, off-grid applications can also be eligible if they are close to transmission lines.
+The approach yields higher scores to locations further from the grid, however off-grid applications can also be suitable for places close to transmission lines.
 As discussed in the previous section, the proximity of a transmission line to a population centre does not guarantee any grid connection for residents or businesses there, especially given the disparity, for example, between a 220 V household connection and a high-voltage, 400,000 V power line.